rcioletti/lazy-save-palworld/README.md

 # Game Pass save to Steam easy converter

-Converts a Palworld save file from Xbox Game Pass to Steam in two clicks.
+Converts a Palworld save file in Xbox Game Pass to Steam in two clicks.

 ### Instructions